Brochu/Explore-Ray/isodata/doc.md

     * still text based
 + function added for mass repair (~ref3)
     * makes it way faster
+- quests (~ref4)
+    * deeply integrated in gameplay
+    * good range of weak and powerful rewards
+    * good UI to remind the next steps of quests
+    * no need for main screen trackers

 ## Diablo III + Reaper of Souls
+- items fit between 2 different sizes in inventory (~ref1)
+    * simpler to implement
+    * simpler to work with
+    * less satisfying (most likely subjective)
+    * less snappy that older versions
 - identify flow too easy/useless (~ref2)
     * can identify anywhere
     * uses no resource